BRIXTOL/mcss/readme.md

-> This is in an alpha-release stage

-# mithril-fugazi (alpha-release)
+# mcss (alpha-release)

-Mithril Fugazi is a build time development extension/plugin that provides class selector completion and obfuscation support for [mithril](https://mithril.js.org) projects bundled with [Rollup](https://rollupjs.org/guide/en/).
-The plugin provides [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA) methods on the `m` export which provides class name selector completion and obfuscation capabilities to developers who write stylesheets and scripts separate from one another.
+MCSS is a build time development extension that provides class selector intellisense completions and obfuscation support for [mithril](https://mithril.js.org) projects bundled with [Rollup](https://rollupjs.org/guide/en/).
+The plugin provides [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA) methods on mithril's `m` export.

 > This tool is developed for use with [mithril.js](https://mithril.js.org) and it cannot be appropriated into different frameworks.
 If you don't use mithril, then you should consider it for your next project.